sambangiadharsh/Judix-assignment/README.md

 # 📝 MERN Todos App

 A full-stack **Todo application** built using the **MERN stack**.
-This project was developed as my **final project at CTD** and demonstrates authentication, profile management, and complete CRUD operations for todos.
+This project was developed as my **judix assignment ** and demonstrates authentication, profile management, and complete CRUD operations for todos.

 ---
 ## 🌐 Live Demo